 Unlike other organs, you can touch, see and check your skin health every single day, thus the skin is an indicator of what is going on inside your body, especially your gut health.

 We are what we absorb.
 The primary role of the gut is to absorb the nutrients from the food for growth, repair, and normal functioning of our body.
 When the proper absorption of nutrients is inhibited, and when the body doesn’t receive enough nutrients, it begins to prioritize which organs will get the available nutrients.

-Try to avoid processed foods, refined sugars, alcohol, and gluten.
-Include a fiber-rich fruits, vegetables, and legumes in your diet.
+Try to avoid processed foods, refined sugars, alcohol and gluten.
+Include a fibre-rich fruits, vegetables, and legumes in your diet.
 Feed your skin with nutrient-rich natural skincare.
 Thus, taking good care of your gut health ensures you a glowing, clear skin.